Shipyard Welding Explained

 A welder works on a sheet of metal.

-Some welding positions will require welding certifications.
-All welders will need to be comfortable using their hands and will need to be physically fit, since welding is a physical job that may require welders to weld in various positions.
+All welders need to be comfortable using their hands and physically fit since welding is a job that may require welding in various positions.
+They also need to have manual dexterity and be detail-oriented.
 Shipyard welders also may have to lift heavy objects.

 Job Outlook & Salary for Shipyard Welders